ninjasphere/ninjasphere-snappy/docs/TESTING.md

 * App Armor profiles are problematic while upgrading snaps, we have observed cases were changes to the profiles aren't propegated and we need to force a reload using the aa-* commands.
 This shouldn't affect testing, unless updates are pulled down.

 * Bluetooth, although this is a feature of our ninja sphere we are unable to demonstrate it at this stage due to the complexity in packaging bluez in a snap package.
 We are hoping to work with Ubuntu to come up with a nice solution for this.

+* Frameworks cannot specify systemd dependency order, so drivers start before HomeCloud is running.
+They must be restarted later, before use.
+Once apps can have dependencies on systemd services from a required framework, we can fix this issue.